dboikliev/LinqTS/README.md

 # LinqTS

-An api for querying iterables, implemented in TypeScript and inspired by .NET's IEnumerable<T> extension methods.
+An api for querying iterables, implemented in TypeScript and inspired by .NET's LINQ methods.

+## Motivation:

+At the time of writing I have not been able to find a library implementing an API similar to .NET's LINQ methods utilizing ECMAScript 6 iterators.

 ## Supported operations:
 1. where